Kenji Nagasaki: the director who brought rhythm to modern shonen

 Kenji Nagasaki, chief director of My Hero Academia, has marked a before and after in action animation.
 His biography includes titles such as Gundam Build Fighters and No. 6, but it is in the hero franchise where his signature became unmistakable.
-Nagasaki understands that a scene of overcoming is not only seen, it is felt, and to achieve that, he synchronizes every blow with the soundtrack.
+Nagasaki understands that a scene of overcoming is not only seen, it is felt, and for that, he synchronizes every blow with the soundtrack.

 Visual timing as a narrative engine 🎬